- Written by: Alexandra Talarico

 Integrated Psychosocial Approach

-Illinois clinicians understand that medication alone isn’t sufficient for recovery.
-Their holistic methodology combines:
+Illinois clinicians at RCA understand that medication alone isn’t sufficient for recovery.
+Their whole-person methodology combines:

-Evaluating efficacy and adverse reactions through regular check-ins. - Therapeutic coordination:
+- Consistent oversight: Evaluating efficacy and adverse reactions through regular check-ins.

-Pairing pharmacological interventions with behavioral therapies that address underlying psychological factors. - Community connection:
+- Therapeutic coordination: Pairing pharmacological interventions with behavioral therapies that address underlying psychological factors.

-Facilitating access to recovery networks that embrace medication-assisted approaches. - Knowledge-building:
+- Community connection: Facilitating access to recovery networks that embrace medication-assisted approaches.

 Experienced Staff

-- Medical specialists: Addiction Medicine-certified physicians and specialized nursing personnel who oversee detoxification protocols and medication management.
+- Medical specialists: RCA’s team is led by an addiction medicine-certified physician and includes specialized nursing team comprised of Psych NPs, NPs, RNs, and LPNs, who oversee detoxification protocols and medication management.

 - Therapeutic professionals: Advanced-degree counselors specializing in substance use disorders and co-existing mental health conditions who facilitate individual and group sessions.

-- Lived experience advocates: Team members who combine personal recovery journeys with professional qualifications, offering an authentic perspective and genuine empathy.
+- Advocates with lived experience: Team members who combine personal recovery journeys with professional qualifications, offering an authentic perspective and genuine empathy.

 - Continuity coordinators: Dedicated staff facilitating transition planning, community resource linkage, and practical support for sustained recovery.

-- Complementary practitioners: Experts in integrative approaches, including nutrition, physical wellness, mindfulness practices, and expressive therapies.
+- Complementary practitioners: Experts in integrative approaches, including nutrition, physical wellness, mindfulness practices, and creative expression.

 Our dedication to excellence ensures that individuals receive care from professionals who thoroughly understand the biological, psychological, and social dimensions of addiction.